 In the not so distant past, many SEO strategies included tactics like keyword stuffing in every single element of the web page (title, meta description, heading elements, image alt tag, top menu, sidebar, and footer).
 But now we have a different situation, the rules of engagement have changed, Google has got smart.

 There are a large number of different SEO techniques which you can use to improve your site, but here we will suggest 5 SEO tactics that anyone can implement on your site and in turn increase search traffic.

 THE HUMMINGBIRD ALGORITHM HAS CHANGED SEARCH FOREVER

-With the Hummingbird algorithm (including RankBrain), Google has shown that they can understand the content of the page, its thematic, uniqueness and writing quality and with that classic keyword, over-usage is finished.
+With the introduction of the Hummingbird algorithm (including RankBrain), Google has shown that they can understand the context of a page.
+Its uniqueness and writing quality.

-Mechanical entering of keywords with the goal of deception of Google algorithm is not a good tactic anymore.
-Google’s ranking factors now give more weight to a site when the content is natural and which is directed to the user’s needs and intent.
+Mechanical duplicating keywords into a page with the goal of beating Google’s algorithm is not a good tactic anymore.
+Google’s ranking factors now give more weight to a site when the content is natural and it understands the intent of the page or blog post.

 So here is what you can do:

 DON’T KEYWORD STUFF YOUR CONTENT

 You’ve done your keyword research, that’s great!
 But there is nothing worse than reading content that is stuff full of keywords which are strategically positioned within the page.
 This type of content is not only bad for user experience it could be deemed as spam and it can influence on increasing bounce rate.

-So keyword density is not important anymore and it will not provide better positioning for your content in the search results.
+Overall keyword density is not important anymore, over filling your blog posts will not provide better positioning for your content in the search results.

-Use new tactics and educate yourself about new concepts which will help your on page seo and for writing content like TF-IDF (term frequency-inverse document frequency).
-Generally, TD-IDF means that you should use different phases that have the same meaning within the content, and some of them should appear more often than rest.
+Use new tactics and educate yourself about new concepts which will help your on page seo and for writing content.
+For example things like TF-IDF, which stands for term frequency-inverse document frequency.
+TD-IDF means that you should use different phases that have the same meaning within the content, and some of them should appear more often than rest.

-We strongly recommend reading an article from Cyrus Shepard at Moz, which has described this concept of keyword targeting in detail.
+I recommend reading an article from Cyrus Shepard at Moz, which has described this concept of TD-IDF keyword targeting in detail.

 How to optimise your content both for search engines and users: